How to Find Bandwidth Hogs: 6 Step-by-Step Methods for Network Monitoring

 a step by step guide figure out whos hogging your bandwidth

 The options that are available will depend very much on the hardware you're using, and how much management access you have to that hardware.
-First answer yourself the following questions:
+To better asses your need, you should first answer the following questions:

 Enterprise-grade hardware offers many more possibilities than SOHO or consumer-grade hardware.
 Port mirroring, for example, is rarely supported by consumer-grade equipment.